alirezabaharloo/react-blog/README.md

    - Click on any article card to read the full content
    - Navigate through related articles at the bottom of each article

-### As a Registered User

-1. **Create an Account**
-   - Click on "Register" in the navigation bar
-   - Fill out the username in the first step
-   - Create and confirm your password in the second step
-   - Submit the form to create your account

-2. **Log In**
-   - Click on "Login" in the navigation bar
-   - Enter your username and password
-   - Click "Sign In" to access your account

-3. **Personalized Experience** (Coming Soon)
-   - Save favorite articles
-   - Get personalized article recommendations
-   - Comment on articles and engage with the community

 ## 🧑‍💻 Developer Guide